 You will need to supply your cat with clean litter on a regular basis.
 Some litter products need changing daily (recycled paper litter) and others need changing 2-4 weekly (crystal litter).
 Always follow guidelines on the pack and never allow the litter to become urine soaked and full of faeces.
 This is unhygienic and can cause inappropriate toileting (toileting outside of the tray) or toileting issues such as urinary tract infections due to the cat not wanting to use a dirty litter tray.

 |Periodic expenses||Approximate costs|

 For indoor-only cats you need one litter tray for every cat plus one extra.
-Inappropriate toileting can occur when there are insufficient trays for the number of cats living in the home.
+Toileting problems can occur when there are insufficient trays for the number of cats living in the home.
 Cats who mainly live and toilet outdoors will need a litter tray inside for night-time use (cats should always be curfewed between dusk and dawn) and for times when they might feel uncomfortable going outside.
 Litter trays come in different sizes and styles.
 It is important that the tray is large enough for your cat to turn around in it.

 |Litter trays last a long time, so you might only need to replace trays a couple of times during your cat’s lifetime.